Notes and Posts

 Massive Activations in DroPE: Evidence for Attention Reorganization

-DroPE models significantly reduce reliance on "massive values"—concentrated large activations in Query and Key tensors—compared to standard RoPE models, and learn alternative attention mechanisms that do not depend on these concentrated features.
+DroPE models rely much less on "massive values" (concentrated large activations in Query and Key tensors) than standard RoPE models do, and they learn attention mechanisms that don't depend on those features.
 RoPE relies 82x more on massive values than DroPE; zeroing them completely breaks RoPE but only degrades DroPE.

 Read on LessWrong → -